+ REMEMBRANCE +

 Robert Sargent - Arlington Tower friend who wrote wonderful poetry

-Harley Saunook, IL - my only Native American friend
+Harley Saunook, WI - my only Native American friend, in Madison

 Bob Scanlon, all-sports star and friend at IHS